 1910- Mooney’s Hotel

-Our earliest image of 411 North Avenue takes us back to 1910, where we found this photo of Mooney’s Hotel, adjacent to the Westfield Fire Department.
-The fire department was incorporated back in 1883 but this building was said to be dated back to 1880. so we think there were still earlier businesses on our way to the Jolly Trolley legacy.
+Our earliest image of 411 North Avenue dates back to 1910, when we found this photo of Mooney’s Hotel, adjacent to the Westfield Fire Department.
+The fire department was incorporated in 1883, but this building was said to be dated back to 1880, so we think there were still earlier businesses on our way to the Jolly Trolley legacy.

-But then we found this photo in the 1950s where Mooney’s Hotel had been sold to George Chrone, a hotelier and barkeep in Westfield that called the business the Plaza Bar and Hotel.
+But then we found this photo from the 1950s showing Mooney’s Hotel being sold to George Chrone, a hotelier and barkeep in Westfield who called the business the Plaza Bar and Hotel.
 The Chrones family was heavily engaged in local pubs.

 The Jolly Trolley was actually The Plaza Hotel and Bar before it was the Jolly Trolley.
-The Plaza was owned by the Chrones family whose lives were dedicated to the restaurant business.
-George Chrone of Westfield owned the Plaza until his death in 1969 then passed on to his son Albie (Albert) Chrone.
+The Chrones family owned the Plaza, and their lives were dedicated to the restaurant business.
+George Chrone of Westfield owned the Plaza until his death in 1969, when he passed it on to his son Albie (Albert) Chrone.

-Al Chrone was an avid fisherman and well connected at the local YMCA until he passed in Florida in 2012.
-Allan Chrone owned the nearby Townhouse Restaurant and buildings on Quimby St. Maurice, also known as Sonny owned Chrones in Mountainside according to Cheryle Koza Parks, who’s family was also in the restaurant business.
+Al Chrone was an avid fisherman and well-connected at the local YMCA until he passed in Florida in 2012.
+Allan Chrone owned the nearby Townhouse Restaurant and buildings on Quimby St. Maurice, also known as Sonny, owned Chrones in Mountainside, according to Cheryle Koza Parks, whose family was also in the restaurant business.
 “This was my Uncle’s establishment for many years,” said Bert Smith.
 “I suspect most people here were not even born yet when the Plaza was in operation.”

 Jolly Trolley Prime Years: